 - · The time buyers have to register their purchase.

-- · The time’s margin your company has to give the incentive.
+- · The time your company has to deliver the incentive.

-Choose between creating a site dedicated only to the promotion or adding a section on your website.
-In addition, on the website, you must indicate the total number of participations remaining until the end of the promotion.
+Choose between creating a site dedicated entirely to the promotion or adding a new section to an existing website.
+In addition, you must indicate how many more entrants are allowed before the end of the promotion.

-- · Consumers take the action you are looking for (typically buying your product).
+- · Consumers take the action you were planning for (typically buying your product).

-- · Then, they refer to the promotional website to fill the form with the required information.
+- · Then, they go to the promotional website to fill out the form with the required information.

-- · From your side, you will have to accept or reject the participants.
+- · You accept or reject the participants.

 - · Finally, they will receive the incentive.

-9. Hire a software to manage your promotion
+9. Use specialist software to manage your promotion

-In order to manage the promotion’s participation, you must hire a platform.
-As a result, it will be easier to accept and reject them and control the campaign.
+In order to manage the promotion efficiently, you need a specialist platform.
+As a result, it will be easier to filter entrants and control the campaign.

 10. Develop a communication plan

-In order to make your B2B or consumer promotion known, you need to set a communication plan.
-First, you need to know where you can find your target audience.
+In order to get your B2B or consumer promotion out there, you need to set a communication plan.
+First, you need to know how to reach your target audience.
 You can include offline and online communication elements:

-- · Offline (Point of Sale): If you are going to collaborate with retailers, you can give them wobblers, flyers and A4 to be distributed in their shops.
+- · Offline (Point of Sale): If you are going to partner with retailers, you can give them wobblers, flyers and A4 posters to be distributed in their shops.
 Always consider the Time to store: the time it will take for distribution.

-- · Online: In this case, you can also consider sending emails to your current customers, create banners, social media posts and launch paid ads.
-Regarding banners, depending on retailers’ capabilities, it is a good option to include banners on their websites and yours.
+- · Online: You can also consider sending emails to your current customers, banners, social media posts and paid ads.
+It’s a good idea to include banners on websites of your partners and yours.

-If you need more information or help to launch your online promotion, we offer a free 1:1 consultation for free to suggest you an optimal strategy.
+If you need help with your online promotion, we offer a free 1:1 consultation to help you build your optimal strategy.

-- · Take the total participations’ number: Add the total number of participations, and compare the results with the redemption table.
-Consequently, you will know if you had achieved your previous estimations.
+- · Note the total number of participants: Add the total number of participants and compare the results with the redemption table.
+Compare this to your previous estimations.

-- – Offline (Point of Sale): To conclude if your offline communication had optimal results, you can add a question in the website’s form to analyse how consumers know your promotion.
+- – Offline (Point of Sale): To judge the success of your offline communication, you can add a question on the form to track how your participants came to hear about your promotion.

-- – Online: Take all activities data (emailing, social networks, paid ads, among others) to see how many impressions and clicks you obtained.
-In addition, if you have already done another B2B or B2C promotional campaign before, compare both results to conclude which worked better.
-Explicar conversions a landing etc
+- – Online: Take all activity data (emailing, social networks, paid ads etc.) and record the impressions, clicks and conversions that came via the landing pages.
+In addition, if you have already done another B2B or B2C promotional campaign, compare the results to see which worked better.

-Tracking will help you finding the gaps and applying improvements in your next campaigns.
+Tracking will help you identify gaps and optimise future campaigns.

-- · Add all your campaign costs: In the previous section, we mentioned you need to estimate the campaign’s expenses.
-Here, you must know precisely how much your company has invested to after calculating the return.
-On the other hand, compare these costs with other promotional campaigns you launched to conclude if it required the same investment or more.
+- · Add all your campaign costs: In the previous section, we mentioned you need to provide an estimate for your campaign expenses.
+Now you must know precisely how much your company has invested.
+Compare these costs with other promotional campaigns you have done to understand if you are getting value for money.

 - · Calculate your ROI (Return on Investment): Subtract your sales promotion total cost from your profits.
 Then, divide it by your expenses to finally multiply it by 100 to get the percentage.
 The formula is as follows: